sous-chefs/grafana/documentation/grafana_folder.md

 end
 ```

 Folder's title property is not mandatory.
-Default goes to resource name.
+Defaultsto resource name.
 The default action is also to create folder.

 To update folder's details